sapegin/til/react/finding-the-most-used-react-components-with-react-scanner.md

   importedFrom: /@goeuro\/frontend-components/,
   // Ignore files in node_modules (not necessary unless we have a monorepo)
   exclude: dirname => dirname === 'node_modules',
+  // Take the filename for default imports instead of a local name for consistency
+  getComponentName: ({ imported, moduleName }) =>
+    imported || path.basename(moduleName),
   processors: [
     // Count only component, not props, and save the result to a file ['count-components', { outputTo: 'components.json' }]